 To limit delays, use the food business final inspection checklist (Word - 134kb) to confirm essential works are complete before final inspection.

 You may need to consider planning approval for restaurants.

-Council developed a food business checklist (Word - 174kb).
+Council developed a food business checklist (Word - 110kb).
 The checklist helps you consider approvals you may need to start and operate a food business in a fixed location.

-Prior to the food business licence issue, Council will conduct a full Eat Safe audit of the premises.
+Prior to the food business licence being issued, Council will conduct a full Eat Safe audit of the premises.
 Find out more information about Eat Safe Brisbane.

 The Local Government Toolbox provides helpful tools and resources.